Gravitational instantons with faster than quadratic curvature decay (I): The construction of holomorphic functions

 \section{The construction of holomorphic functions}

 In this section, we prove Theorem 2 and Theorem 3.
 Our goal in this section is to construct global holomorphic functions on gravitational instantons $M$ with prescribed growth order.
-It's usually very hard to do so directly.
-However, it's much easier to construct holomorphic functions on the standard models $(E,h)$ first.
+It is usually very hard to do so directly.
+However, it is much easier to construct holomorphic functions on the standard models $(E,h)$ first.
 Then it can be pulled back to $(M,g)$ and cut off to obtain an almost holomorphic function $f$ on $M$.
 To get rid of the error, we can solve the $\bar\partial$ equation

 for $g$ much smaller than $f$.
 If successful, then $f-g$ will be the required function.
 Unfortunately, it is hard for us to solve $g$ directly.
 So instead, we solve the equation

 The order of $\bar\partial^*\phi$ and $\bar\partial\phi$ will be smaller than the order of $f$ if we solve $\phi$ properly.
 Notice that there is a covariant constant (0,2)-form $\omega^-$, so the harmonic (0,2)-form $\bar\partial\phi$ is essentially a harmonic function.
 Generally speaking, the order of growth of harmonic functions on $M$ is the same as the harmonic functions on $E$.
 So if we get $f$ from the smallest nonconstant harmonic function on $E$, we expect $\bar\partial\phi$ to be 0.
 Therefore $f+\bar\partial^*\phi$ will be the required global holomorphic function on $M$.